gestaacinc/sql_connection/sql_join.md

 Finds all NCR Electronics orders with customer name, product name, amount, and shipping status.
 Uses `LEFT JOIN` and `COALESCE` to handle missing shipping info.

+**Business Scenario:** Logistics and Customer Service need a consolidated dashboard for all high-value "Electronics" orders in the "NCR" region to proactively track delivery statuses and easily answer customer "Where is my order?" inquiries.

 ```sql
 SELECT
     c.first_name,